ncsa/ncsa_system_documentation/docs/source/common/allocations/index.rst

 .. rubric:: Footnotes

 .. [#f1]
+   If you are interested in a resource but are outside of the target user group(s), :ref:`submit a support request <general-support>` to discuss your options.

    - Campus - affiliates of the University of Illinois Urbana-Champaign.

    - UI System - affiliates of the University of Illinois System.